Amish Apple Dumplings. Apples wrapped in a buttery, homemade dough and baked in a cinnamon-brown sugar syrup. The best way to eat an apple!

 There are three main parts to this recipe.
 Your apple (of course!), the syrup and the crust.

 Choose any type of apple that is good for baking.
 Granny Smith, Honeycrisp, Jonathan and Gala are just a few.

 For the syrup, you can either half the recipe or just leave it how it is.
-We love alot of syrup on our dumplings and ice cream, so if all that syrup is too much for you, it’s easy to half.
+We love a lot of syrup on our dumplings and ice cream, but if all that syrup is too much for you, it’s easy to cut the recipe in half.
 But even if you do half the recipe, you will end up with your dumplings in a puddle of warm, sugary, syrup that bakes into the crust.